mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Now for some fun.

 RadioActiv8 has multiple modes of play - it can be a radio wide game, and it can be used to dispatch participants to activities at an event!

-The principle of RadioActiv8[^RA8Name] is quite straightforward: Bases are set out across a neighbourhood park or Scout Camp.
-Each base has a two-way radio, and a sign with the name of the base and an intelligence grid featuring an answer matrix.

 ----